AmShaegar13/gambling_legend/README.md

 Because betting on random matches is quite ... random we have plans to extend the features after the API challenge ends.

-* Bet on featured ranked games
+* Bet on featured ranked matches
-* Bet on arbitrary games
+* Bet on arbitrary matches
-  * Search for a friend's or streamer's game
+  * Search for friends' or streamers' matches
-* Live oddds, changing depending on bets
+* Live odds, depending on current bets